AllYourBot/hostedgpt/README.md

 The hosting service Fly.io does not have one-click hosting like Render and it does not have a free tier that HostedGPT can fit within, that's why Render is our default recommendation.
 But Fly is also great and we have created a configuration to make it easy for you to deploy there.

 1. You must first install the Fly command-line tool [view instructions](https://fly.io/docs/hands-on/install-flyctl/)
-3. Next run `fly launch` and say `Yes` to copy the existing fly.toml but note that it will generate the wrong settings
+3. Next run `fly launch --build-only` and say `Yes` to copy the existing fly.toml but note that it will generate the wrong settings
 4. **The settings it shows are INCORRECT** so tell it you want to make changes
 5. When it opens your browser, change the Database to `Fly Postgres` and a name such as `hostedgpt-db` and you can set the configuration to `Development`
-6. Also in the browser, change the Redis to `Upstash for Redis`
 7. Click `Confirm Settings` and close the browser.
-8. The app will do a bunch of build steps and attempt to deploy the app but **it will fail with an error message about "Missing `secret_key_base`"**.
-When you get back to the command prompt, first scroll through the output and save the Postgres username & password somewhere as you'll never be able to see those again.
+8. The app will do a bunch of build steps and then return to the prompt.
+Scroll through the output and save the Postgres username & password somewhere as you'll never be able to see those again.
 9. Next run `bin/rails db:setup_encryption[true]`.
 This will initialize some private keys for your app and send them to Fly.
-(This can't be done until your app exists, which doesn't happen until you attempt your first deploy, that's why we intentionally hit that error.)
 10. Finally run `fly deploy`